On Emergence, Evolution and Botany

 with Illustrations by Guerry Dean and others

-Evolution is about self-organization, increasing complexity and the branching diversity of life forms through time, constrained by their ancestral history as well as their surroundings.
-It's not so much about Darwin and his theory of natural selection acting on genes or organisms - we need a deeper causal explanation for the existence of life and its divergence.
+Evolution is about self-organization, increasing complexity and the branching diversity of life forms through time, constrained by their ancestral history and their individual selves as well as their surroundings.
+It's not so much about selection, fitness, competition, reproductive output or cost/benefit we need a deeper causal explanation for the existence of life and its divergence.

-Evolution is also not about the tinkering deity central to "intelligent design."
-More Than the Sum: Observations of a Botanist, Evolutionist and Heretic is a book about science, biology and evolution.
+Evolution is also not about the tinkering deity central to creationism or "intelligent design."
+More Than the Sum: On Emergence, Evolution and Botany is a book about science, biology and evolution.
 It is part memoir, told through my experiences, especially as a graduate student in the Botany Dept. at the University of British Columbia in the early 1980s.
-This is where I truly began to learn about science, and also and had the good fortune to meet biologists who were exploring possibilities beyond the insufficient neo-Darwinian focus on genetic mutation plus selection.
-My book describes the major parts of an alternate explanation of evolution; many of the ideas that make it up have been around for a few decades now.
-At its core, this theory invokes non-equilibrium thermodynamics.
-That is, certain aspects of the Second Law of Thermodynamics, as the underlying cause of biological emergence, development and speciation.
+This is where I truly began to learn about science, and also and had the good fortune to meet biologists who were exploring possibilities beyond the insufficient neo-Darwinian focus on genes, fitness and selection acting on phenotypes.
+My book describes the major parts of an alternate explanation of evolution; most of the ideas that make it up have been around for a few decades now and are not mine.
+At its core, this theory invokes non-equilibrium thermodynamics, or aspects of the Second Law as the underlying cause of biological emergence, development and speciation.

 This alternate theory grew initially from the ideas of chemist and Nobel laureate Ilya Prigogine (Order Out of Chaos by Prigogine and Isabelle Stengers, 1984, lays out the basic ideas and demonstrative experiments that point to some version of the Second Law, acting in systems open to the flow of energy, as causing the self-organization and emergence of new forms, such as convection currents, that become more than the sum of their molecular parts.

 Could this be the underlying cause of self-organizing life, its intrinsic memory, its increasing complexity and its irreversible change through time?
-After all, these are the attributes, not so much shifting gene frequencies in populations, that distinguish the real evolutionary phenomena of interest.
-Instead of the random drifting of molecules, maybe entropy is dissipated as biological novelty, adding surprise to the universe with each unique bit of information that accompanies either individual development or the generation of a new species.
+These are the attributes of evolutionary phenomena.
+Instead of the random drifting of molecules, maybe entropy is dissipated as biological novelty, in self-organized systems able to capture energy, adding surprise to the universe with each unique bit of information that accompanies either individual development or the generation of a new species.
 Some biologists, including me, were deeply intrigued by these ideas.
-I try to tell the stories of several people who have contributed their important insights to this more accurate alternate theory.
+I try to tell the stories of several people, especially Jack Maze, who have contributed their important insights to this more accurate alternate theory.
 Empirical approaches to this non-equilibrium view of evolution became the focus of my masters thesis and doctoral dissertation.
-I have co-authored several scientific papers and would have made this my life's work, but there hasn't been much of a job market over the decades.
+I have co-authored several scientific papers and would have made this my life's work, but there hasn't been much of a job market over the decades, except in modeling.
+That's probably just as well.

 Chapter 1.
 Insufficient Explanations